 - The materials are not marketed as part of online instructional activities (i.e. they are not commercially-available digital educational materials)

 - The materials were not unlawfully copied (i.e. the instructor did not "know or have reason to believe" that they were not lawfully made and acquired)

 For a more fulsome explanation of the numerous conditions and requirements fo complying with TEACH Act terms, visit:

 You can download all our tips as a handout.
 We have also made a handy diagram of the Workflow.

 You can find even more information in the UC's Copyright for the Classroom guide.

 For help evaluating fair use, try the American Library Association's Fair Use Evaluation Tool.

 Columbia University also has an excellent Fair Use Checklist demonstrating the factors that weigh for and against a finding of fair use.
 It can also be a terrific tool for keeping track of your fair use decision-making.

-Note that as a matter of UC policy, it is the instructor's role to make fair use determinations.
+Note that as a matter of Berkeley policy, it is the instructor's role to make fair use determinations.
 The Library cannot make fair use determinations for you!